 - Start sorting and categorising your things.
 Picking things and sorting it according to their categories, one item at a time.

 - Lastly, maintaining.
 Keeping a clutter-free room is a decision and a journey.
-It takes continual maintenance to free your space from clutter.
+It takes continual maintenance like air duct cleaning service in NYC to free your space from clutter.

 Declutter your mind

 Clutter in our mind may be the worst kind of clutter.
 We may easily do decluttering of our things, but how do we declutter our mind?

 - Organise what you keep, start journaling and listing things down like a to-do list, short term and long-term goals, random ideas, and things you want to learn.
 Before you go to sleep, put pen to paper – make it a habit.

 - As the news easily comes to us via different social media and platforms, learn to not ingest every negative thing.
 If worse comes to worst when it is bottled up in your mind, do not be afraid to speak your mind to your trusted support system.
 It doesn’t matter if it is face-to-face, over the phone, or through online, what matters is you get things out of your mind.